Quick Links

 - Professional Lighting Studios – Designed to match the standards of a professional photography studio, our lighting space is fully equipped with high-powered strobes, a variety of light modifiers, and other essential equipment.
 Whether students are mastering portrait lighting, experimenting with creative setups, or working on commercial projects, the studio provides the tools and flexibility needed to produce professional-quality images.

-- Darkroom & Alternative Processes Lab – In an era dominated by digital imagery, NMU offers students the opportunity to explore the magic of traditional and historic photographic techniques.
-Our fully equipped darkroom supports black-and-white film development and printing, while our alternative processes lab allows students to experiment with 19th-century printing methods such as cyanotype, platinum/palladium, gum bichromate, and van dyke brown.
+- Darkroom & Alternative Processes Lab – In an era dominated by digital imagery, NMU offers students the rare opportunity to explore the magic of traditional and historic photographic techniques.
+Our fully equipped darkroom supports black-and-white film development and printing, while our alternative processes lab allows students to experiment with 19th-century printing methods such as cyanotype, platinum/palladium, gum bichromate, and salt printing.
 By blending digital negatives with hand-crafted techniques, students gain a deeper understanding of photography’s rich history while pushing creative boundaries in contemporary image-making.

 - Digital Labs – Our digital labs provide the tools for students to bring their creative visions to life.
-Equipped with industry-standard software and professional printing capabilities, these spaces allow for seamless digital workflow from advanced image editing to large-format fine art printing.
+Equipped with industry-standard software and professional printing capabilities, these spaces enable seamless digital workflows—from advanced image editing to large-format fine-art printing.
 Whether perfecting color accuracy, crafting exhibition-ready prints, or experimenting with new techniques, students have access to the technology needed to push their work to the next level.

-Students also have the opportunity to integrate their photography studies with related disciplines such as Graphic Design and Digital Cinema, broadening their creative skill set.
+Students can also integrate their photography studies with related disciplines, such as Graphic Design and Digital Cinema, broadening their creative skill set.

 Photography FAQ